List of incidents during the Beagle conflict: ARA Gurruchaga incident

 On February 19, 1982, six weeks before the beginning of the Falklands War, an incident occurred that could have sparked a full-fledged war between Chile and Argentina during the Papal mediation in the Beagle conflict.
 An Argentine patrol boat, the ARA Gurruchaga (Ex-USS Luiseno (ATF-156)) was anchored at Deceit Island inside the Beagle zone under mediation in Vatican, ostensibly providing support for sports boats participating in the Rio de Janeiro-Sydney boat race.
 The Quidora torpedo Boat approached and ordered the Argentine ship to leave the area.
 She fired several warning shots when the Argentine craft refused to move, as other Chilean ships converged to the scene.
 Although originally ordered not to leave the area and to wait for Argentine warships to arrive, the Argentine patrol boat received new orders to proceed to port as it became obvious that the Chilean navy had no intentions of backing down.

+Barão de Teffé Incident 1983

+On 18 Januar 1983 the Brazilian research ship Barão de Teffé was heading from Goree passage (between Navarino and Picton islands) to the Beagle Channel as the ship was intercepted by an Argentine Patrol Boat and asked to accept an Argentine pilot for the navigation through the Beagle Channel.
+After consultations with the Brazilian government the Brazilian captain of the ship decided to change the route to avoid any Argentine intervention in the navegation.

+The intention was to compromise some kind of Brazilian support for the Argentine souvereignity over the Channel.

-The shelling of faro de Gusanos
+Shelling of faro de Gusanos

 On 19 October 1984, as the Chilean and Argentine delegations signed the first agreement to the Treaty of Peace and Friendship of 1984 between Chile and Argentina, the Argentine artillery units fired eight rounds on the Chilean lighthouse "Gusanos" near Puerto Williams on the south shore of the Beagle Channel.